 Once the application open, you can simply drop the executable applications, not the shortcuts, to the list.
 And they will be immediately blocked in Windows Firewall.
 You can also use Add button to manually select the application if drag-n-drop isn’t so convenient.

-For example, I drag and dropped FileZilla into it.
+For example, I drag and dropped FileZilla into it, clicked on Apply button.

 And the change is done almost right away in the Windows Firewall.

-Now, when I opened FileZilla and tried to connect to my FTP site, I wasn’t able to connect it.
+Now, when I open FileZilla and try to connect to my FTP site, I wouldn’t able to connect it.

-To unblock, easily remove the items from the App Block list.
+To unblock, easily remove the items from the App Block list, or choose Unblock inside the app.

-The tool doesn’t add anything new that Windows Firewall doesn’t do but does ease the process of blocking/unblocking a certain applications.
+The tool doesn’t change Windows Firewall default settings, nor add anything new that Windows Firewall doesn’t have, but does ease the process of blocking/unblocking a certain applications.